A Survey on Bundle Recommendation: Methods, Applications, and Challenges: Resources of Bundle Recommendation Research

 \subsection{Datasets in Various Domains}

 We summarize 30 datasets used for bundle recommendation research across 11 application domains.
 These datasets are listed in Table \ref{datasets} and categorized by domain including music playlist, book list, movie list, outfit, meal, drug package, service package and so on.
 Table \ref{datasets} illustrates the domains, sources, the type of data each dataset contains, and how the bundle in each dataset is presented.
+Moreover, we also present whether content information, such as text, images, or acoustics, is available in datasets, which provides researchers with valuable entry points for leveraging LLMs to further explore bundle recommendation.

 \textbf{Music.} A playlist usually consists of songs on specific theme.
 The typical one is NetEase constructed by \cite{EFM}.
 They have collected data from Netease Cloud Music, which enables users to construct a list of songs with a specific theme.
 Another commonly utilized dataset is Spotify dataset \cite{AttList, he2020consistency}.
-The playlists are created by users with some popular topics.
-Additionally, AOTM dataset, proposed by \cite{mcfee2012hypergraph}, was created by collecting playlists from Art of the Mix, a website where users can upload their song playlists.
+Although the Spotify adopted in these studies are mainly constructed with interaction data, the original Spotify dataset actually contains richer content information, such as playlist titles, artist names, URLs, etc. Additionally, AOTM dataset, proposed by \cite{mcfee2012hypergraph}, was created by collecting playlists from Art of the Mix, a website where users can upload their song playlists.

 \textbf{Book.} A booklist contains multiple books with different genres.
 One prominent dataset in this domain is named Youshu, provided by \cite{DAM}, which is constructed by crawling data from Youshu, a Chinese book review site.
-Similarly, Goodreads dataset which serves as a comprehensive repository of book-related information has been leveraged in studies \cite{AttList, he2020consistency, LIRE}, comprising user-generated reviews, ratings, and social interactions.
+Similarly, Goodreads dataset which serves as a comprehensive repository of book-related information has been leveraged in studies \cite{AttList, he2020consistency, LIRE}, comprising book title, language, description, genre, user-generated reviews, ratings, etc.